norcalbiostat/AppliedStatistics_notes/docs/random_intercept.md

 \end{equation*}

 The random intercept model, better known as the partial pooling model, gives each county an intercept term $\alpha_j[n]$ that varies according to its own error term, $\sigma_{\alpha}^2$.
 This error term measures within-county variation, thus separating measurement error from county level error.
 This multi-level modeling shares information amongst the counties to the effect that the estimates $\alpha_{j[n]}$ are a compromise between the completely pooled and not pooled estimates.
-The compromise is data dependent.
 When a county has a relatively smaller sample size and/or the variance $\sigma^2_y$ is larger than the variance $\sigma^2_{\alpha}$, estimates are shrunk more from the not pooled estimates towards to completely pooled estimate.

 \begin{equation*}